prettier/plugin-pug/docs/guide/standard-prettier-overrides.md

 [pugSingleQuote](https://prettier.io/docs/en/options.html#quotes)

 Use single quotes instead of double quotes.
-Please note that the opposite setting will be used automatically for inlined JavaScript.
+Please note that the opposite setting will be used automatically for inlined JavaScript when inside of quotes.

 ## Tab Width